ubcchemecar/beginners-tutorial/tutorial-x.md

 6. Add a folder named 'public' and add 'index.html' inside the public folder.
 7. Push these additions to the github server with: ```git add > git commit > git push origin master```

-You've just created a node server.
-It differs slightly from the tutorial in step 1 but the basis is the same.
-Using express, you will be serving your website from the public folder.
-You can add other html pages there, and create any kind of front-end scripts here.
-You may also make changes to index.js to create RESTful routes which will be in another tutorial.
+>You've just created a node server.
+It differs slightly from the tutorial in header 1 but the basis is the same.
+Using express, you will be serving your website from the public folder where you can add other html pages there, and create front-end scripts here.
+You may also make changes to index.js and create RESTful routes which will be in another tutorial.
 As a final note. in step 3. 'index.js' is usually renamed as 'server.js'.

 #6 Deploying Heroku Web Server
 1. In the command shell/line, type ```heroku create```